learnopenscience/TOPS-OC4-results/lessons/lesson2.md

-# Results in the Context of Open Science
+# Lesson 2: Results in the Context of Open Science

 ## What are the advantages of making results open throughout the research process?